jump to navigation

 Thinking Erlang, or Creating a Random Matrix without Loops 26 February 2009

-Posted by ojmason in erlang, misc, programming.
+Posted by Oliver Mason in erlang, misc, programming.

-9 comments
+11 comments

 For a project, my Erlang implementation of a fast PFNET algorithm, I needed to find a way to create a random matrix of integers (for path weights), with the diagonal being filled with zeroes.
 I was wondering how best to do that, and started off with two loops, an inner one for each row, and an outer one for the full set of rows.
 Then the problem was how to tell the inner loop at what position the ‘0′ should be inserted.
 I was thinking about passing a row-ID, when it suddenly clicked: lists:seq/2 was what I needed!
 This method, which I previously thought was pretty useless, creates a list with a sequence of numbers (the range is specified in the two parameters).
 For example,